4 Breathtaking Scenic Drives in Louisiana

 Highway 307

 Hit up Highway 307 to soak up views of small towns and cane fields.
-The 19-mile route’s smooth asphalt surface makes it a popular path for both motorists and bikers — just watch out for stray alligators that try to cross the road from time to time.
+The route delivers a pleasant 19-mile route.
+Due to its smooth asphalt surface, it’s a popular path for both motorists and bikers — just watch out for stray alligators that try to cross the road from time to time.
 Pack a swimsuit or fishing gear to make a detour at Lac des Allemandes.

 Longleaf Trail Scenic Byway